Davey94/Davey-YTS-Scripts/README.md

 ###

-<p align="left">Suggested YTS Settings: Increase Draw and Combo Tick sliders to max.
-Enable "Magic Mode".
-Bind "Combo Mode" to another key than space (otherwise delay).
-Prediction: Waypoint analysis Off,
+<p align="left">Suggested YTS Settings:
+- Increase Draw and Combo Tick sliders to max.
+- Enable "Magic Mode".
+- Bind "Combo Mode" to another key than space (otherwise delay).
-OnNewPath ON.
+- Prediction: Waypoint analysis Off, OnNewPath ON
+- Turn off "AA Cancel Check Beta" in Orbwalker => Configuration.
 If you have problems, delete the config file in YTS folder, then adjust settings again.</p>

 ###